Food Torah – Vayikra

 April 2, 2025 in Food Tourah

-With all this talk of fire and offerings, we were hungry for some smoky, aromatic flavors that turn simple ingredients into mouth watering dishes.
-First, we recommend Charred Vegetable Ragu and Burnt Cauliflower – both recipes that showcase fire’s ability to bring out the best in our veggies.
-Where there is roasting, there are tantalizing aromas.
-Our Fragrant Curry Chicken and Pan Roasted Fish with Aromatic Herbs will have everyone running to the table in search of the delicious smells.
-Pair either dish with this Fragrant Basmati Rice to complete the experience!
-And to finish, what better way to honor the covenant of salt, than with Sea Salt Chocolate Chip Cookies?
-A touch of salt enhances sweetness, just as our connection to tradition elevates our Shabbat meals.
+With all this talk of fire and fragrance, we leaned into smoky, aromatic flavors that turn simple ingredients into mouthwatering dishes.
+Charred Vegetable Ragu and Burnt Cauliflower showcase fire’s ability to bring out the best in our veggies.
+Mom the House Smells Great Roasted Chicken or Pan Roasted Fish with Aromatic Herbs will have everyone drifting to the table, drawn in by the tantalizing smells.
+Pair either dish with Fragrant Basmati Rice to complete the sensory experience.
+For dessert, Espresso Cake Can You Smell the Coffee – “automatic-droolomatic”, according to its author – keeps the aroma theme going.
+Or lean into the covenant of salt, with Sea Salt Chocolate Chip Cookies, where a touch of salt enhances sweetness just as our connection to tradition elevates our Shabbat table.

 B’tayavon and Shabbat Shalom,